General structure of gauge boson propagator and its spectra in a hot magnetized medium: Abstract

-\abstract { We have systematically constructed the general structure of the gauge boson self-energy and the effective propagator in presence of a nontrivial background like hot magnetized material medium using \emph{three mutually orthogonal projection tensors}.
-The hard thermal loop approximation has been used for the heat bath to obtain various form factors associated with the two point function.
-We have analyzed the dispersion spectra of the gauge boson using the effective propagator both in weak and strong magnetic field approximation.
-The formalism is applicable to both QED and QCD.
-The presence of a heat bath usually breaks the Lorentz (boost) symmetry whereas that of magnetic field breaks the rotational symmetry in the system.
+{ Based on transversality condition of gauge boson self-energy we have systematically constructed the general structure of the gauge boson two-point functions using four linearly independent basis tensors in presence of a nontrivial background, {\it{i.e.}}, hot magnetized material medium.
+The hard thermal loop approximation has been used for the heat bath to compute various form factors associated with the gauge boson's two point functions both in strong and weak field approximation.
+We have also analyzed the dispersion of a gauge boson (e.g., gluon) using the effective propagator both in strong and weak magnetic field approximation.
+The formalism is also applicable to QED.
 The presence of only thermal background leads to a longitudinal (plasmon) mode and a two-fold degenerate transverse mode.
-In presence of a hot but weakly magnetized background the degeneracy of the two transverse mode is lifted at low momenta where one remains massive and the other one becomes massless.
-We also note that the plasmon mode also becomes massless.
-On the other hand, in strong field approximation the three modes behave almost like that of a free massless gauge boson in Lowest Landau Level due to the dimensional reduction. }
+In presence of a hot magnetized background medium the degeneracy of the two transverse modes is lifted and one gets three quasiparticle modes.
+In weak field approximation one gets two transverse modes and one plasmon mode.
+On the other hand, in strong field approximation also one gets the three modes in Lowest Landau Level.
+The general structure of two-point function may be useful for computing the thermo-magnetic correction of various quantities associated with a gauge boson.}